Concrete floors pave way for healthier future

 “She rarely gets sick”

-Prior to installing concrete floors in partnership with Habitat for Humanity and the Inter-American Cement Foundation, known by its Spanish acronym FICEM, Silvia says the dirt floors in her home caused Melany to get sick every 10 to 15 days.
+Prior to installing concrete floors in partnership with Habitat for Humanity and the Inter-American Cement Federation, known by its Spanish acronym FICEM, Silvia says the dirt floors in her home caused Melany to get sick every 10 to 15 days.
 “Now, with concrete floors she rarely gets sick,” Silvia says.

 With children like Melany in mind, Habitat and FICEM launched “100,000 floors to play on,” an initiative to help low-income families in Latin America and the Caribbean improve their health through floor upgrades.
 The partnership builds on the success of a 32-family pilot program run in Guatemala and seeks to install 100,000 concrete floors in the region by 2028.